pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-12-tap-elixir-in-the-shoulder.md

 In the end, it made me feel sad because the flow of the pipeline had to be interrupted, just because...

-Let's see an example, we want the result of a function to be a sum of filtered version of persons that like starwars:
+Let's see an example, we want the result of a function to be a sum of a filtered version of persons that like Starwars:

 ```elixir
 defmodule Starwars do